 Warning: These materials are hazardous to bees.
 Do not use during bloom or if bees are foraging in the orchard.

-- diazinon (Diazinon 50W) 4 lb/a.
+- diazinon (Diazinon 50W) at 1 lb/100 gallons water.
+Do not exceed 4 lb/A per year (2 lb ai/A per year).
 REI 4 days.
 PHI 21 days.
-Do not exceed one in- season application per year.
+Do not exceed one in-season application per year.

-- imidacloprid (Provado 1.6F) at 6 to 8 fl oz/a.
-REI 12 hr.
+- imidacloprid (Prey 1.6F) at 8 fl oz/A. REI 12 hr.
 PHI 7 days.
 Do not use until pollination is complete and bees are no longer present.

-- dimethoate (Dimethoate 4E) at 1 pint/100 gal water.
-REI 10 days (14 days in areas with less than 25 inches/year).
+- dimethoate (Dimethoate 400EC) at 1 quart/A. REI 10 days (REI 14 days in areas with less than 25 inches/year).
 One post-harvest application permitted in Oregon, Idaho, and Washington.
 Do not feed or graze livestock on cover crops in treated orchards.
 Do not mix with Syllit.